Covington & Burling LLP operates as a limited liability partnership worldwide, with the practice in England and Wales conducted by an affiliated

 and authorized and regulated by the Solicitors Regulation Authority with registration number 77071..

-Cherine is a Member of the ICC Commission on Arbitration and ADR.
-She is the Global Vice President of the Campaign for Greener Arbitrations, a Board Member of ArbitralWomen, and a Co-Founder of ArabArb.
-She is also the Advisor for Diversity & Inclusion for Arbitrator Intelligence, on the Steering Committee of the International Institute for Conflict Prevention & Resolution’s Y-ADR, and a member of the Rising Arbitrators Initiative and the American Bar Association, International Law Section.
+Cherine is a Member of the ICC Commission on Arbitration and ADR and serves on its Working Group for Expedited Procedure Provisions.
+She is the Global Co-Chair of the Campaign for Greener Arbitrations and serves on the Sustainability Committee of the International Institute for Conflict Prevention & Resolution’s Y-ADR Steering Committee.
+Cherine is a Board Member of ArbitralWomen and Co-Founder of ArabArb.

 Representing a global luxury goods supplier in a Brussels-seated ICC arbitration arising under a license agreement governed by French law.